 The Schematic Stripe integration is the most common way to implement Schematic into your application.
-It extends Stripe’s billing platform into your application to seemlessly implement and enforce your pricing and packaging within your application.
+It extends Stripe’s billing platform into your application to seamlessly implement and enforce your pricing and packaging within your application.
 This includes:

 The integration is powered by a bi-direcitonal sync with Stripe.
 Through the integration, you can: